 Hotel 8:30 am

 The Columbia River Gorge also is a geologic wonder and its landscape truly reflects the power of nature.
 For millions of years, hundreds of erupting volcanoes frequently altered the course of the Columbia River, ultimately creating one of the few canyons in the world oriented in an east-west direction.
 Near the end of the last Ice Age, the massive Missoula Floods swept across eastern Washington, scouring cliffs high above the river bed, creating one of the world’s greatest concentrations of waterfalls from tributaries left hanging above the river.
-The area has undergone a recent transformation due to a fall forest fire in the waterfall area.
-We took a hiatus from the tour last year as the park service worked diligently to restore the trails.
-It is amazing to see how quickly the forest regenerates, and the views will be that much better with much of the leafy cover now gone.
-We will be monitoring the trail conditions up until departure to take advantage of the newest improvements, so this is sure to be a fascinating rendition of our tour.
+Our itinerary takes you in and around so many of these waterfalls, as well as climbs to heights offerings unsurpassed vistas of the area, and tops it off with a stay at the historic Timberline Lodge on the side of Mt.
+Hood.